fachammer/asteroids/README.md

 ## Run Instructions

-Inside the root directory, run gradlew to download gradle and start the game.
-Requires Java 1.8.
+Run the following command inside the root directory of the project to start the game (requires Java 1.8)

     gradlew run

+This will download gradle, build the game and then start it.

 ## Controls